uvic-virtual/handbook/slack.md

 ## Transparency
 It's easier to keep everybody in the loop if everybody can read the conversation.
 Ask questions in channels and [mention](https://get.slack.help/hc/en-us/articles/205240127-Mention-a-member) people that can answer instead of directly messaging so that other people can learn from your answers :smile:

+## Real Profile Pictures
+Help your club peers learn who you are :smile: Uploading a recognizable picture of yourself is appreciated!